Maki Zen'in: Jujutsu Kaisen 0

 Maki Zen'in debuts in Jujutsu Kaisen 0 as a young student from Jujutsu High mentored by Satoru Gojo who brings a nervous teenager, Yuta Okkotsu, in order to train him and stop the curse of the undead girl Rika who is attacking everybody chasing Yuta.
 Early Maki mocks Yuta's weakness for being too passive, believing him to be the often subject of bullying.
 Although Yuta is unable to fight, he is assigned to work with Maki in exorcising a curse.
 When Maki is wounded, she asks Yuta what is his real desire to which he responds is that he only wants to enjoy a good life rather than remain alone.
-Maki encourages him to fight for such rights which allows her partner to control Rika for a brief period of time to escape with her.
+Maki encourages him to fight and get friends, allowing Yuta to control Rika for a brief period of time to escape with her.

 In the next three months, Maki has become Yuta's mentor in swordplay so that he can also fight alone much to her comrade's surprise.
-When one of Satoru Gojo's friends, Suguru Geto, appears in Jujutsu High, it is revealed that Maki is a rejected member from the Zen'in clan and is mocked which angers Yuta.
-After the visit, Maki tells Yuta her hatred towards her clan to which Yuta agrees to fight alongside her, comforting her.
+When one of Satoru Gojo's friends, Suguru Geto, appears in Jujutsu High, it is revealed that Maki is a rejected member from the Zen'in clan and is mocked.
+Geto's generally condescending behavior angers Yuta immensely and he asks him to leave.
+After the visit, Maki tells Yuta of her aspirations to become the Zen'in clan head, and the limitations they placed upon her.
+In an attempt to comfort her, Yuta jokes of fighting when they face the clan again.
 Geto once again appears in Jujutsu High to take Rika's Curse, taking down all the students.
-Yuta takes control of Rika to save his mates, resulting in Geto escaping weakened.
+Yuta takes control of Rika to save his classmates, resulting in Geto escaping weakened.